reinator/tutorial_metabarcoding/_pages/handsOn_purging2.md

 Primary:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_drUrtUren1.hifiasm.p.busco_odb10/short_summary.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_drUrtUren1.hifiasm.p.busco_odb10/short_summary.txt
 ```
 haplotigs:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_drUrtUren1.hifiasm.a.busco_odb10/short_summary.txt (running, copy when done)
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_drUrtUren1.hifiasm.a.busco_odb10/short_summary.txt (running, copy when done)
 ```
 after purging:

 Primary:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_drUrtUren1.purged.busco_odb10/short_summary.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_drUrtUren1.purged.busco_odb10/short_summary.txt
 ```
 htigs:
 ```
-less /home/ubuntu/Share/<species_id>_data/run_drUrtUren1.purged_htigs.busco_odb10/short_summary.txt
+less /mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/run_drUrtUren1.purged_htigs.busco_odb10/short_summary.txt
 ```

 Right, now let's have a look at the merqury results.
-If the one your group is running for the Hicanu assembly is not done yet, we can start having a look at the purged results.
+If the one your group is running for the Hifiasm assembly is not done yet, we can start having a look at the purged results.
 Merqury is going to create a lot of different files: (i) different plot (.png) files, (ii) a <outname>.completeness.stats file and (iii) a <outputname>.qv file.

-The merqury results for the purged assemblies are located in this directory: `/home/ubuntu/Share/<species_id>_data/purged/merqury_purged_eval` (you don't need to copy anything yet).
+The merqury results for the purged assemblies are located in this directory: `/mnt/gen/temp/workshop_montagem_gbb/data/<species_id>_data/purged/merqury_purged_eval` (you don't need to copy anything yet).

 # About the Merqury output files

 For the plot files, you will have 3 types: st (stacked), ln (line) and fl (filled).
 ### These three graphs will represent the same data
 they are just a different way of plotting the (same) data.
-For further information I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).
+For further information, I recommend having a look at the manual [here](https://github.com/marbl/merqury/wiki/2.-Overall-k-mer-evaluation).

 # Attention
 Apart from having st, fn and ln, merqury is going to output 2 types of files, *asm* and *cn*.
-If the file contains *cn* it's going to show you all kmer counts of primary + haplotigs in the plot, without descriminating them.
-Ff it contains *asm* it is going to show you kmers belonging to each assembly in different colours.
+If the file contains *cn* it's going to show you all kmer counts of primary + haplotigs in the plot, without distinguishing them.
+If it contains *asm* it is going to show you kmers belonging to each assembly in different colours.

 DEEP BREATH.

 You are going to get it!
 (It just takes time!).

 Didn't get it yet?
-Discuss it with your group on zoom!
+Discuss it with your group!

-What you need to do with the purging merqury results is:
 Now I want you to take a look at some relevant Merqury files.
 The text files can be open with the `less` command, while you will need to download the plot files (*.png) to your local machine in order to actually open them.
+(Take a look [here](https://itvgenomics.github.io/gbb_montagem_workshop/logging_on/) to remember how to copy files from Superdome to your local machine)

   3-) Gather the spectra plots for the primary purged assembly.
 They will be called `purged.purged.spectra-cn*.png` (notice that the `*` represents the different files we have: `st`, `ln` and `st`)

   4-) Gather the spectra plots for the haplotigs purged assembly.
 It will be called `purged.purged.htigs.spectra-cn*.png`

   5-) Gather the completeness results for the run.
-The file ends in `completeness.stats`
+The file ends in `purged.completeness.stats`

   6-) Gather the QV results for the run.
 The file is called `purged.qv`